chickencuber/PicVim/README.md

 | `reset`                     | `"o"`                 | Resets the image         |
 | `rerender`                  | `"r"`                 | Rerenders the image      |

+## Filetypes

+Defaults to:
+- `{ "png", "jpg", "jpeg", "gif", "bmp" }`

+- You can set custom filetypes using the `filetypes` option.
+    - The value must be a table of strings that includes the file extension for the image.
+    - Filetypes not in the default list will not work (They'll be ignored).

 ## 📦 Dependencies